-In 1981 ACINDAR merged with Gurmendi Group, another steel producer, which enabled controlling 70% of steel market in Argentina.
+In 1981 ACINDAR merged with Gurmendi Group, another steel producer, which enabled control over 70% of steel market in Argentina.
 During late 90’s there was a crisis with strong drop in price and demand, which was faced by a strategic Alliance with Brazilian BELGO MINEIRA, which belonged to ARCELOR.

-Then, the companies ARCELOR and MITTAL merge in 2007, which creates ARCELORMITTAL, world leader in steel production, controller of ACINDAR.
-Now ACINDAR, belonging to ARCELORMITTAL produces 1.700.000 tonnes per year.
+Then, the companies ARCELOR and MITTAL merged in 2007, which created ARCELORMITTAL, world leader in steel production, controller of ACINDAR.
+Now ACINDAR, belonging to ARCELORMITTAL , produces 1.700.000 tonnes per year.

 ACINDAR nail production begins in 1966 in Villa Constitucion Plant, by mean of conventional machines, mostly made in Europe.
-Market demand increases and that makes production to operate in two sites: Heredia, Rosario (small nails), and San Luis (medium/big nails).
-During 2003 Heredia and San Luis Plants are closed down concentrating all production in the newer facility of Villa Mercedes (San Luis), manufacturing approximately 700 tonnes/year.
+Market demand increased and caused production to operate in two sites: Heredia, Rosario (small nails), and San Luis (medium/big nails).
+During 2003 the Heredia and San Luis Plants were closed down to concentrate all production in the newer facility of Villa Mercedes (San Luis), manufacturing approximately 700 tonnes/year.

 Delivering full satisfaction to customers and shareholders

-In response to increasing demand for quality and volume, the first four ENKOTEC machines are acquired in 2004, in addition to 54 conventional machines.
+In response to increasing demand for quality and volume, the first four ENKOTEC machines were acquired in 2004, in addition to 54 conventional machines.

-Once experiencing ENKOTEC performance, with the objective of further improving productivity and competitiveness, it is decided to make a progressive replacement of conventional nail making machines by ENKOTEC rotary machines, adding 4 ENKOTEC NH01 and 2 TA01 thread rollers in 2012.
+Once experiencing ENKOTEC's performance, it was decided to make a progressively replace conventional nail making machines with ENKOTEC rotary machines, with the objective of further improving productivity and competitiveness.
+4 ENKOTEC NH01 and 2 TA01 thread rollers were aded in 2012.

-Further, along 2013 two more nail machines are added, together with one more thread roller, which raises the contribution of ENKOTEC produced nails to 85% of total production.
+In 2013 two more nail machines were added, together with one more thread roller, which raised the contribution of ENKOTEC produced nails to 85% of total production.

 ENKOTEC's nail manufacturing machines have allowed ACINDAR to produce a high quality with high efficiency, reaching company objectives of production, profitability and quality, delivering full satisfaction to their customers and stakeholders.